 - Right-Libertarianism (or Libertarian Conservatism):

-Right-Libertarianism is synthesis of Libertarianism and right-wing conservatism, and stresses limited government and strong Capitalism.
-It differs from some Christian-influenced conservativism in that it generally favours the separation of church and state.
+Right-Libertarianism is the synthesis of Libertarianism and right-wing conservatism, and stresses limited government and strong Capitalism.
+It differs from some Christian-influenced conservativism in that it generally favors the separation of church and state.
 It is sometimes split into four main branches:

 - Classical or Traditional Libertarianism, whose main goals are the shrinking of the power of government and the promotion of free markets, and generally believes that social liberalism and anti-militarism promote economically conservative goals.